Duchy of Cornwall: Taxation

 The government considers the duchy to be a Crown body and therefore exempt from paying corporation tax.
 The tax position of the duchy has been challenged by British republicans.
-In 2012, following a ruling that the duchy was separate from Prince Charles for the purposes of regulation, Republic (the campaign for an elected head of state) asked HM Revenue and Customs to investigate whether the duchy should still be exempt from tax.
-The tax exemption is based on the assumption that the duchy estate is inseparable from the tax exempt person of Prince Charles.
+In 2012, following a ruling that the duchy was separate from, the then-Prince Charles, for the purposes of regulation, Republic (the campaign for an elected head of state) asked HM Revenue and Customs to investigate whether the duchy should still be exempt from tax.
+The tax exemption is based on the assumption that the duchy estate was inseparable from the tax-exempt person of the Prince of Wales.

-Since 1993, the Prince of Wales has voluntarily paid income tax on the duchy income less amounts which he considers to be official expenditure.
-The Prince paid a voluntary contribution to the treasury of 50% of his Duchy income from the time he became eligible for its full income at the age of 21 in 1969, and paid 25% from his marriage in 1981 until the current arrangement commenced in 1993.
-Tax is calculated after deducting official expenditure, the biggest source of which is the Prince's staff of about 110 who assist with his performance of official duties, including private secretaries and a valet working in his office at Clarence House and at Highgrove House.
+Since 1993, the Prince of Wales has voluntarily paid income tax on the duchy income, less amounts which he considers to be official expenditure.
+Prince Charles paid a voluntary contribution to the treasury of 50% of his Duchy income from the time he became eligible for its full income at the age of 21 in 1969, and paid 25% from his marriage in 1981 until the current arrangement commenced in 1993.
+Tax is calculated after deducting official expenditure, the biggest source of which was the Prince's staff of about 110 who assisted with his performance of official duties, including private secretaries and a valet working in his office at Clarence House and at Highgrove House.
 The official expenditure of the Prince of Wales is not audited by the National Audit Office.

 Coat of arms

 Loyal Toast

-Traditionally, Cornish people refer to the Duke of Cornwall in the Loyal Toast, much like the Duke of Normandy in the Channel Islands, or the Duke of Lancaster in the county palatine of Lancaster (Lancashire).
+Traditionally, Cornish people refer to the Duke of Cornwall in the Loyal Toast, much like the Duke of Normandy in the Channel Islands, and the Duke of Lancaster in the historical county palatine of Lancaster (Lancashire).